Something Just Like TRuST : Toxicity Recognition of Span and Target: Benchmarking Experiments

+Benchmarking is performed with the human-annotated data of 11,498 examples, randomly divided into validation (N=495), test (N=982) and training.
+Because the validation set is small, we constrained each target group to have a minimum of five examples.
+We compare performance of multiple baselines on prediction of toxicity, target social group, and for the toxic examples, prediction of spans.
+We report accuracy, precision, recall and F1, but omit accuracy for spans.
+We first compare PLMs, LlamaGuard, ShieldGemma and PerspectiveAPI with zero-shot LLMs on each task in turn.
+We also compare zero-shot LLMs with prompts from automated prompt-engineering.
+Finally, we test reasoning models and in-context learning.

 PLM baselines for toxicity and target social group use BERT \cite{devlin2019bert} and RoBERTa \cite{liu2019robertarobustlyoptimizedbert} with linear classifier layers, and for span prediction we use SpanBERT \citet{joshi2020spanbert} (see appendix \ref{app:exp_details}).
 We include four LLMs: GPT4o \cite{openai2024gpt4ocard}, Claude 3.7 Sonnet \cite{claude3.7}, and Llama3.1 (70b and 8b) \cite{grattafiori2024llama3herdmodels} (see Appendix \ref{prompt_tox} for the prompt).
-We use temperature=0, set the seed, and use the default values for others for determinism, although it is not guaranteed \cite{atil2025nondeterminismdeterministicllmsettings}.
-For toxicity, we also include PerspectiveAPI \cite{lees2022newgenerationperspectiveapi}, a neural network that provides a probability that an example is toxic.
-We used the validation set to identify the best probability for the binary class cutoff, which was 0.20.
+We use temperature=0, and set the seed for determinism, (but cf. \cite{atil2025nondeterminismdeterministicllmsettings}).
+For toxicity, we include PerspectiveAPI \cite{lees2022newgenerationperspectiveapi}, a neural network that provides a probability of toxicity, and ShieldGemma \cite{zeng2024shieldgemma} and LlamaGuard \cite{inan2023llama}, fine-tuned versions of Gemma-24b and Llama8b developed for content moderation.
+We used the validation set to identify the best probability for the binary class cutoff for PerspectiveAPI, which was 0.20.